joolstorrentecalo/gitlab-foss/doc/user/group/value_stream_analytics/index.md

 - The number of successful deployments is calculated with DORA data.
 - The data is filtered based on environment and environment tier.

+NOTE:
+In GitLab 13.9 and later, deployment frequency metrics are calculated based on when the deployment was finished.
+In GitLab 13.8 and earlier, deployment frequency metrics are calculated based on when the deployment was created.

 ## View lifecycle and DORA metrics